Physical Therapy (PT)

 This is a full-time, eight-week clinical education experience supervised by a licensed physical therapist in a clinical setting which focuses on the basic musculoskeletal, cardiopulmonary, and integumentary diagnoses and practice patterns.
 Clinical interpretation and analysis of the interprofessional healthcare team are explored.
 Students gain experience in all aspects of patient management including examination, evaluation, diagnosis, prognoses and plan of care.
 Students are expected to practice with integrity, compassion and demonstrating moral agency in all areas of practice.

-PT 8224.
-Leadership of Self, Teams, and Organizations.
-(3 Credits)
+PT 8425.
+Leadership Development of Self, Teams, and Organizations.
+(2 Credits)

 To begin their journey of leadership development, students navigate presentations, self-assessment tools, and engage in interactive sessions with peers and faculty to identify their personal leadership style and personal leadership plan.
 Activities include promoting mindfulness needed to support resilience and change.
 Students are challenged to seek feedback from others and to identify implicit biases and motivators impacting professional growth.
 Leadership skills needed to lead teams, organizations, and collaborate across organizations requires advanced skills and self-reflection.
 Students apply leadership principles to team and organizational behavior and policy analysis with an emphasis on influencing change and facilitating social justice.
 Unique skills sets required for rural, urban, and other distinct communities are discussed.
+Students examine case reports, platform and poster presentations related to physical therapist education and practice.

 PT 8446.
-Musculoskeletal Lower Quarter II.
+Musculoskeletal Lower Quarter: Knee, Ankle, and Foot.
 (3 Credits)

 This course focuses on anatomy, biomechanics, movement dysfunction and common conditions of the knee, ankle, and foot regions.
 Diagnostic testing, imaging, and pharmacological / surgical management are integrated with patient management, including screening, examination, evaluation, diagnosis and prognosis, plan of care, and interventions.
 Students gain skills in clinical reasoning and psychomotor skills as applied to patient management across acute, sub-acute, and chronic stages of injury and healing.
 Lifespan perspectives unique to management of pediatric and geriatric patients are presented.
 The course concludes with a series of cases that tie together all aspects of patient management for the entire lower quarter.